fhunleth/wpa_supplicant.ex/README.md

     chown root:root priv/wpa_ex
     chmod +s priv/wpa_ex

 The `Makefile` has a `setuid` target that runs those commands.
+See the building section.

+## Building

+Building `wpa_supplicant.ex` is similar to other Elixir projects.
+The Makefile will invoke `mix` to compile both the Elixir and C source code.
+The only extra step is to ensure that the permissions are right on the `wpa_ex` binary.
+The following script should get you started:

+    $ make
+    $ SUDO_ASKPASS=/usr/bin/ssh-askpass make setuid

 ## Running

-This code expects that the `wpa_supplicant` has already been started.
-If it hasn't, start it.
-For example,
+Start `iex` by running:

+    $ iex -S mix

+The `wpa_supplicant` daemon must be running already on your system.
+This shouldn't be a problem on a laptop or desktop.
+If you're running on an embedded system that doesn't automatically start it, do it manually before trying to start the `WpaSupplicant` in Elixir.
+For example:

     iex> System.cmd "wpa_supplicant -iwlan0 -C/var/run/wpa_supplicant -B"